Network compression with configuration models and the minimum description length: Calculations

 Combining Eq.~\eqref{eq:omega_cm} with $S = \log \Omega$ yields the following micro-canonical entropy for the CM ensemble

 To obtain the description length $\mathcal{L}_{\textrm{CM}}$ of the CM, we add the information needed to define the model itself~\cite{grunwald2007minimum,mackay2003information}.
 In this case, the only information required is the degree distribution.
-The cost of this information can be upper-bounded by its entropy, i.e. $\sum p_k \log p_k$ \cite{peixoto2013parsimonious}.
-Alternatively, we can obtain a better but still simple approximation by specifying a degree sequence out of all possible combinations of length $N$ of integers in the 1 to $T$ interval representing a sequence over non-empty degree classes \cite{peixoto2017nonparametric}, i.e. $\multiset{T}{N} = \binom{N+T-1}{N}$.
+The cost of this information can be upper-bounded by its microcanonical entropy \cite{peixoto2013parsimonious}, the logarithm of the number of possible degree sequences given the already known constraints $N$ and $T$.
+This is the length in bits (or nats, if using the natural logarithm) of the bitstring one needs to send to a receiver to specify a particular degree sequence out of the total number of possible degree sequences with $N$ nodes and $T$ unique degree classes.
+In this case, one can find an upper bound on the microcanonical entropy.
+We first specify a degree distribution out of all possible histograms of $N$ integers in the 1 to $T$ interval representing a distribution over non-empty degree classes \cite{peixoto2017nonparametric}, i.e., $\multiset{T}{N} = \binom{N+T-1}{N}$.
+This gives us a degree distribution but not the individual type of every labeled node.
+We, therefore, also need to specify one of the $\frac{N!}{\prod_{k}N_k!}$ permutations of node labels that lead to the same labeled type sequence over the chosen histogram.
+We finally need to specify which degree should be assigned to each of the $T$ non-empty degree node classes, which is one of $\binom{k_\textrm{max}+1}{T}$ possible assignments, where $k_\textrm{max}$ is the maximum degree in the network.
+Summing all of these terms allows us to approximate the number of bits needed to parametrize the CM as